xpanvictor/xpanvictor.github.io/_posts/2023-03-20-the-basics-of-the-web.markdown

 title:  "Let's explore the basics of the web"
 date:   2023-03-20 05:26:59 +0100
 categories: technology webdev
+excerpt: "The web is a giant web, lol.
+I want to discuss from the basics the flow from the source, how data, bits move up to the tiny device you are carrying."
 ---

 Let's test some inline math $x$, $y$, $x_1$, $y_1$.